sfmig/zebras-stitching/README.md

 # zebras-stitching
-Exploring how to stitch zebra data
+Exploring how to stitch drone imagery and animal trajectories 🦓🦓🦓

 ## Installation